Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - in the above solution, we start i at the end and go down. as i gets less each time, j doesn't need to know about the other values as they have already been sorted.
   - i.e. [37, 45, 29, 8], the first pass will put 45 at the end. we no longer need our sort to look at that last index, so the condition for the second loop is that j < i
   - this avoids needless comparisons, which would happen if our outer loop was a simple `i = 0; i < arr.length; i++`, we want to shrink the number of comparisons we make as we're sorting as we go.

+- theres an optimised version in `s11-sorting-algo.js` which checks if it doesn't need to be swapped anymore

+- big O Complexity of bubbleSort:
+  - in general O(n²)
+  - if no swaps, its O(n)